IF Percentage Formula in Excel (4 Easy Examples)

 1. How do you use the IF formula for percentages in Excel?

-First, calculate the percentage then use it for criteria within the IF function, although you can directly insert the percentage formula within the IF function.
+Calculate the percentage then use it for criteria within the IF function, but you can also directly insert the percentage formula within the IF function.

 2. Can I use the IF function for calculating percentages with multiple criteria?

-By using nested IF functions you can calculate percentages with multiple criteria.
+Use nested IF functions to can calculate percentages with multiple criteria.

 3. Can I use the IF function with a percentage formula in Conditional Formatting?